CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Conclusion

 \section{Conclusion}

-We have presented \method, a novel technique for finding discrepancies in cardinality estimators, aiming to identify performance issues in DBMSs.
-Our key idea is to, given a query, derive a more restrictive query and validate that the DBMSs' cardinality estimators project that the original query fetches at least as many rows as the more restrictive query; we refer to this property as \property.
+We have presented \method, a novel technique for finding performance issues through the lens of cardinality estimation in DBMSs.
+Our key idea is to, given a query, derive a more restrictive query, and validate that the restriction is reflected by the DBMSs' estimated cardinalities; we refer to this property as \property.
+Specifically, we validate that the original query's cardinality is at least as high as the more restrictive query.
 Our evaluation has demonstrated that this technique is effective.
 Of the \numbugs unique issues that we reported, \numfixedbugs issues were fixed, \numconfirmedbugs issues were confirmed, and 2 issues require further investigation.
-The fixes improved query performance by 21\% on average.
-We also found this technique to be efficient.
-Unlike other testing approaches, it avoids executing queries, achieving a speedup of \speedfactor compared to the state of the art.
+The fixes improved query performance by 19\% on average.
+Unlike other testing approaches for performance issues, \method avoids executing queries, achieving a speedup of \speedfactor compared to the state of the art.
 Finally, it is readily applicable.
-DBMSs expose cardinality estimates as part of query plans to users; thus, \method is a black-box technique that is applicable without modifications, even if the DBMSs' source code is inaccessible to the testers.
+DBMSs expose estimated cardinalities as part of query plans to users; thus, \method is a black-box technique that is applicable without modifications, even if the DBMSs' source code is inaccessible to the testers.
 Furthermore, since no queries are executed, \method is resistant to performance fluctuations.
 Overall, we believe that \method is a useful technique for DBMS developers and testers and hope that the technique will be widely adopted in practice.